 Combined Positions.
-The Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio, Secured Options Portfolio and Strategic Equity Portfolio may use combined positions.
-A combined position involves purchasing and writing options in combination with each other, or, in the case of the Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio and Secured Options Portfolio, in combination with futures or forward contracts, to adjust the risk and return characteristics of the overall position.
+The Global Secured Options Portfolio may use combined positions.
+A combined position involves purchasing and writing options in combination with each other, or, in combination with futures or forward contracts, to adjust the risk and return characteristics of the overall position.
 For example, purchasing a put option and writing a call option on the same underlying instrument would construct a combined position whose risk and return characteristics are similar to selling a futures contract.
 Another possible combined position would involve writing a call option at one strike price and buying a call option at a lower price, to reduce the risk of the written call option in the event of a substantial price increase.
 Because combined options positions involve multiple trades, they result in higher transaction costs and may be more difficult to open and close out.

 Over-the-Counter Options.
-The Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio, Secured Options Portfolio and Strategic Equity Portfolio may use combined OTC options.
+The Global Secured Options Portfolio may use combined OTC options.
 Unlike exchange-traded options, which are standardized with respect to the underlying instrument, expiration date, contract size, and strike price, the terms of OTC options (options not traded on exchanges) generally are established through negotiation with the other party to the option contract.
 While this type of arrangement allows the purchaser or writer greater flexibility to tailor an option to its needs, OTC options generally are less liquid and involve greater credit risk than exchange-traded options, which are guaranteed by the clearing organization of the exchanges where they are traded.
 In addition, OTC options are not subject to the same type of government regulation as exchange-traded options, and many of the protections afforded to participants in a regulated environment may not be available in connection with the OTC transactions.

 Swaps.
-The Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio, Secured Options Portfolio and High Yield Municipal Portfolio may enter into swaps, including security-based swaps in the case of the Global Secured Options Portfolio, Quantitative U.S. Long/Short Equity Portfolio and Secured Options Portfolio and interest rate swaps, CPI swaps and credit default swap indices in the case of the High Yield Municipal Portfolio (collectively, "swaps"), for hedging purposes or to seek to increase total return.
+The Global Secured Options Portfolio may enter into swaps, including security-based swaps (herein, "swaps"), for hedging purposes or to seek to increase total return.
 In a standard swap transaction, two parties agree to pay or exchange the returns (or differentials in rates of return) earned or realized on particular assets, which may be adjusted for transaction costs, interest payments, dividends paid on the referenced assets or other factors.
 The gross returns to be paid or "swapped" between the parties are generally calculated with respect to a "notional amount," for example, the increase or decrease in value of a particular dollar amount invested in the assets.
 The agreement can be individually negotiated and structured to include exposure to a variety of different types of investments or market factors.
 For example, index swaps involve the exchange by a party with another party of the respective amounts payable with respect to the notional principal amount at interest rates equal to specified indices; interest rate swaps involve the exchange by a party with another party of their respective commitments to pay or receive interest, such as an exchange of fixed rate payments for floating rate payments; and equity swaps are generally contracts that obligate one party to pay the positive return and the other party to pay the negative return on a specific security or basket of securities.

 Under a swap, payments may be made at the conclusion of the swap or periodically during its term.
-Normally, however, the Advisor or Sub-Advisor, as applicable, may terminate a swap contract prior to its term, subject to any potential termination fee that is in addition to a Portfolio's accrued obligation under the swap.
+Normally, however, the Advisor may terminate a swap contract prior to its term, subject to any potential termination fee that is in addition to a Portfolio's accrued obligation under the swap.